KennyBabs/EpicMail/README.md

 ## Functionalities
 * A user should be able to create a message
 * A user should be able to retract specific message
+* A user should be able to retract all messages
-* A user should be able to retract all message
+* A user should be able to retract all draft messages
-* A user should be able to retract all drafts message
+* A user should be able to retract all sent messages
-* A user should be able to delete all sent message
+* A user should be able to delete a specific message
 * A user should be able to signup
 * A user should be able to login